全球系列大賽

 BENEFITS

-• Noble Mission: NTD International Violin Competition is solely dedicated to preserving and revitalizing European classical violin music — the splendid legacy of Western culture, and to bring back the glory of violin masterpieces from the Baroque, Classical and Romantic periods.
+• Noble Mission: The NTD International Violin Competition is solely dedicated to preserving and revitalizing the European classical violin music — the splendid legacy of Western culture, and to bringing back the glory of violin masterpieces from the Baroque, Classical and Romantic periods.
 By participating in this event, you will make a unique contribution to the renaissance of traditional culture.

-• Shen Yun Symphony Orchestra: All finalists will have the opportunity to work with Shen Yun Symphony Orchestra.
-The Shen Yun Symphony Orchestra is part of the New York-based Shen Yun Performing Arts, a Classical Chinese Dance and music company.
-The orchestra brings together the finest musicians from eight orchestras and specializes in performing all-original music based upon China’s rich heritage of 5,000 years of civilization.
-Alongside performing Shen Yun original works to great acclaim, the orchestra also performs classical masterpieces in their concerts, and frequently records concertos with talented musicians, which are streamed on Shen Yun’s streaming platform, Shen Yun Creations.
+• Shen Yun Symphony Orchestra: All the finalists will have the opportunity to work with Shen Yun Symphony Orchestra.
+The Shen Yun Symphony Orchestra is part of the New York-based Shen Yun Performing Arts, a classical Chinese dance and music company.
+The orchestra brings together the finest musicians from the eight orchestras and specializes in performing all-original music based upon China’s rich heritage of 5,000 years of civilization.
+Alongside performing Shen Yun original works to great acclaim, the orchestra also performs classical masterpieces in its concerts, and frequently records concertos with talented musicians, which are streamed on Shen Yun’s streaming platform, Shen Yun Creations.

-• Live-streaming Broadcasting: The final round will be broadcast live through the global TV networks, websites, and affiliated social media platforms of NTD and The Epoch Times, giving nearly 230 million viewers worldwide the opportunity to experience this musical event.
+• Global Live Broadcast: The final round will be broadcast live through the global TV networks, websites, and affiliated social media platforms of NTD and The Epoch Times, giving nearly 230 million viewers worldwide the opportunity to experience this musical event.

-• Opportunity for Featured Interview: Award winners will have the opportunity for a featured interview and will be featured on NTD and The Epoch Times, as well as its affiliated publications and multiple social media platforms.
+• Opportunity for Featured Interview: Award winners will have the opportunity to be interviewed and profiled on NTD and The Epoch Times, as well as their affiliated publications and multiple social media platforms.

 FAQ